MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/notification-templates-cif.md

 As an administrator, you can edit the value of a notification field header in the grid.

-1. Sign in to the Channel Integration Framework app.
+1. Sign in to the Dynamics 365 Channel Integration Framework app.

 2. Select **Notifications** under **Templates** in the sitemap.